ParadoxZero/stmp/README.md

 Feel free to send a pull request.

-for any question contact me: sidhin.thomas@gmail.com
+In case of any questions contact me at sidhin.thomas@gmail.com